evanrs/use-latest-version/README.md

 }
 ```

-With `use-latest-version` we don't have to worry about about the order they're received in — earlier versions will be ignored if they arrive late.
+With `use-latest-version` we don't have to worry about the order they're received in — earlier versions will be ignored if they arrive late.

 ## Usage